mojaloop/merchant-payment-docs/PI23-Sprint2-Features/Merchant-Portal-User-Creation-Flow.md

 - If these checks pass then
   - Merchant registration application is stored with "Verification Status = Pending"  (this will be separated from Merchant records which we have now)
   - Merchant verified using OTP on email and then they are "Activated"
-- Now Merchant will submit the application
-  - 1 Merchant can submit one application only.
-- If merchant's application is not fully submitted or partially submitted, they can come again to complete it.
-- If merchant's application is pending review, and they login, they will see the status "DFSP Reviewing Stage" and QR or Alias won't be displayed.

 - To create a portal user account, the following information will be collected:
   - Name